Reading with Vision Problems

 The impact of blue light on eye health is still being studied.
 But there are concerns about long-term exposure, including increasing risks associated with digital eye strain, macular degeneration, and retina issues.

 There are so many sources of artificial light in our lives, such as computers, phones, TVs, and light bulbs.
 As many blue light sources are digital screens, blue light can contribute to digital eye strain or computer vision syndrome (CVS).

 Digital screens affect how we blink and make eyes work harder to focus.
 Digital eye strain can also lead to dry eye, which can cause blurry vision even while wearing glasses.

 Update Your Glasses

 Updating your glasses can fix many common causes of reading problems while wearing glasses.
 Older readers may have an outdated prescription or may be worn out.
-Visit our Saskatoon Optometry Practice where we can help you diagnose any potential health related issues and ensure that your prescription is the best fit for your current vision needs.
+Visit Broadway Eyecare where we can help you diagnose any potential health related issues and ensure that your prescription is the best fit for your current vision needs.